mmu-webdesign/Level4-web-term-1/HTML/html02/09-tables-more.md

 <!-- div class="exercise" -->
-## Exercise Two
+## Exercise 13 continued

 > Adding table structure (and further semantics).

 ### Task 1

-- Return to your HTML Tables Repl.it (`html13`)
+- Return to `exercise-13.html` in your editor.

-### Task 2

-- Using our Second Table, we are going to semantically mark-up the table sections, the head, the body and the footer using:
+- Using our **Second Table**, we are going to semantically mark-up the table sections, the head, the body and the footer using:

   + `<thead> </thead>`
   + `<tbody> </tbody>`